- How do I complete an electronic master promissory note?

 - Follow the instructions, and remember to print a copy of the promissory note for your records

-If you have a Direct Subsidized Loan, the federal government does not charge you interest while you're enrolled in school at least half time or during deferments (Subsidized loans taken out prior to July 1, 2012 are not charged interest in the grace period).
+If you have a Direct Subsidized Loan, the federal government does not charge you interest while you're enrolled in school at least half time or during deferments (Subsidized loans taken out prior to July 1, 2012 are not charged interest in the grace period or after June 30, 2014).
 If you have a Direct Unsubsidized Loan, interest will be charged beginning the day the loan is disbursed to you until the day the loan is repaid in full.
 You may pay the accumulating interest while you are in school or you have the option of capitalizing the interest.

 The loan fee is another expense of borrowing a Direct Loan.
-The loan fee charged for Direct Subsidized and Unsubsidized loans is 1.072 percent as of December 31, 2013, of the amount you borrow.
+The loan fee charged for Direct Subsidized and Unsubsidized loans is 1.069 up to October 1,2017 when it will reduce to 1.066%, of the amount you borrow.
 The loan fee is subtracted from the loan money when it is disbursed.